 In this magnified image of pollen the range of values from white to black and all of the grays in between not only separates each grain from one another but also indicates how close or far away in space they are.
 For example, the pollen grains closest to the surface show a higher contrast with prominent white highlights and the recessed grains show less contrast and are more uniform.
 Gradation of value can be seen most clearly on the spherical, spiky grains.
 Focusing on the largest and brightest pollen grain on the lower right side of the image we can see that the center of the sphere is a light gray and gets whiter toward the edges making it contrast heavily with the black background and indicating is mass and contour.

-The distances and areas around, between, and within components of an artwork.
+Space is the distances and areas around, between, and within components of a design.
 There are two kinds of space:

 The cranes painted on this Japanese screen make up the positive space while the flat, gold background is the negative space.
 The abundance of space in this piece creates a sense of stillness and serenity.